datavis-tech/graph-data-structure/README.md

 <a name="add-node" href="#add-node">#</a> <i>graph</i>.<b>addNode</b>(<i>node</i>)

 Adds a node to the graph.
+Returns *graph* to support method chaining.
 The argument *node* is a string identifier that uniquely identifies the node within this graph instance.
 If a node with the same identifier was already added to the graph, this function does nothing.

 <a name="remove-node" href="#remove-node">#</a> <i>graph</i>.<b>removeNode</b>(<i>node</i>)

 Removes the specified node.
+Returns *graph* to support method chaining.
 The argument *node* is a string identifier for the node to remove.
 This function also removes all edges connected to the specified node, both incoming and outgoing.

 ### Adding and Removing Edges

 <a name="add-edge" href="#add-edge">#</a> <i>graph</i>.<b>addEdge</b>(<i>u</i>, <i>v</i>)

 Adds an edge from node *u* to node *v*.
+Returns *graph* to support method chaining.
 The arguments *u* and *v* are string identifiers for nodes.
 This function also adds *u* and *v* as nodes if they were not already added.

 <a name="remove-edge" href="#remove-edge">#</a> <i>graph</i>.<b>removeEdge</b>(<i>u</i>, <i>v</i>)

 Removes the edge from node *u* to node *v*.
+Returns *graph* to support method chaining.
 The arguments *u* and *v* are string identifiers for nodes.
 This function does not remove the nodes *u* and *v*.
 Does nothing if the edge does not exist.

 ### Querying the Graph